lk-geimfari/mimesis/docs/quickstart.rst

 What did the code above do?

-1. First we imported the :class:`~mimesis.Person` provider from **mimesis**.
+1. First, we imported the :class:`~mimesis.Person` provider from **mimesis**.
    An instance of this class will serve as our provider of personal data.
 2. We imported the :class:`~mimesis.enums.Locale` object, which provides locale codes and must be used as a parameter for locale-dependent data providers.
-3. We imported the :class:`~mimesis.enums.Gender` object from the :mod:`mimesis.enums` module, which we use as a parameter for the :meth:`~mimesis.Person.full_name`.
+3. We imported the :class:`~mimesis.enums.Gender` object from the :mod:`mimesis.enums` module, which we use as a parameter for :meth:`~mimesis.Person.full_name`.
-4. Next we generate random female full name.
+4. Next, we generate a random female full name.
-5. The same as above, but for male.
+5. The same as above, but for a male.

 Creating objects
 ----------------

-If your app requires data in one particular language, it’s preferable to use class :class:`~mimesis.Generic()`, giving access to all class providers through a single object, rather than through multiple separate class providers.
+If your app requires data in one particular language, it’s preferable to use the :class:`~mimesis.Generic()` class, which gives access to all providers through a single object, rather than through multiple separate providers.
-Using :class:`~mimesis.Generic()` will allow you to get rid of several extra lines of code.
+Using :class:`~mimesis.Generic()` lets you get rid of several extra lines of code.

 Incorrect: